clubkemp/sheets2map/README.md

 - **icon**: *If you are mapping a point, choose what icon you want to represent your point.
 You can choose any of [Mapbox's Maki icons](https://labs.mapbox.com/maki-icons/), for a visual list follow the link*

 #### Additional data
-It's tottaly legit to add yoour own columns to the spreadsheet, these can be helpful for organizing data elements that drive styling and pop up generation, or just record keeping.
+It's totally legit to add your own columns to the spreadsheet, these can be helpful for organizing data elements that drive styling and pop up generation, or just record keeping.
 See 'Sheet-Fu' section for tips

 ## So how do I setup a spreadsheet and a map?